wp-plugins/oik/trunk/readme.txt

 8. oik shortcode selection dialog

 == Changelog ==
-= 1.0 =
+= 1.1 =
+* Added: Safe shortcode expansion.
+Shortcode expansion is now sensitive to the current filter.
+* Added: Dummy handling of wp_footer when current_filter() does not return a filter name
+* Added: cacheing of plugin information pulled from WordPress.org
+* Added: [bw_plug] supports multiple plugin names to automatically create a table of different WordPress plugins
+* Added: [bw_plug option='active_plugins'] to list active plugins
+* Added: [OIK] expands to Often Included Key-information
+* Fixed: Problem with missing bw_oik() function
+* Fixed: Renamed "oik-bwtrace" to "oik bwtrace" to allow "oik" to be the plugin that gets activated by default = 1.0 =
 * Fixed: Hopefully this contains what should have been in 0.9 = 0.9 =